wordofwarning/wordofwarning.org/current/2019-autumnwinter/athey/index.md

 *Presented by* Word of Warning *in association with* NIAMOS *+* STUN

 #### In Brief
-Trying to make explain where we are now, Ron Athey turns to the Acéphale — the eponymous figure of the headless man and powerful symbol of transformation — to present a radical ritual for resistance.
+Trying to explain where we are now, Ron Athey turns to the Acéphale — the eponymous headless man and powerful symbol of transformation — to present a radical ritual for resistance.

 #### Venue + Booking Details
 Date: Wednesday 23 October 2019, 7.30pm (doors open 7pm)